We’ve all seen them make highlight reels and plays that make our jaws drop. But who was the highest vertical jump in the NBA that we’ve seen?

 4. Zach LaVine – 46″

-The newest addition to the highest vertical leap club is 6’5” Zach Lavine who won the 2015 NBA Slam Dunk Contest.
+The newest addition to the highest vertical jump in NBA club is 6’5” Zach Lavine who won the 2015 NBA Slam Dunk Contest.

 LaVine is said to have a 46 inch vertical leap that lets him glide through the air and have a lot of hang time.
 If you’ve watch any of Minnesota’s games you’ve probably seen his wow the crowd with some great dunks.